hw-liang/DSCSI-GAN/README.md

 # Stain-Style-Transfer-of-Histopathology-Images-Using-Structural-Similarity-Based-Generative-Learning
 Implementation of DSCSI-GAN on histopathology images.
-And this repo also includes the reimplementation of paper [Neural Stain-Style Transfer Learning using GAN for Histopathological Images](https://arxiv.org/abs/1710.08543).
+And this repo also contains the reimplementation of paper [Neural Stain-Style Transfer Learning using GAN for Histopathological Images](https://arxiv.org/abs/1710.08543).

 - [Prerequisites](#prerequisites)
 - [Data](#data)